An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: Introduction

-In this paper, to solve the first issue, an autoencoder is used to learn the complex relationship among event truths, agent reliabilities and agent observations.
-Autoencoders \cite{KinWel2013} are a kind of unsupervised artificial neural networks widely used to learn data features.
+In this paper, to solve the first issue, an unsupervised deep autoencoder is used to learn the complex relationship among event truths, agent reliabilities and agent observations.
+Autoencoders \cite{KinWel2013} are a kind of unsupervised artificial neural network widely used to learn data features.
 However, the optimization process of an autoencoder is easily stuck in less attractive local optima \cite{ZonSonMin2018}, thus proper model constraints are required to obtain better performance.
 The constraints are introduced by Bayesian networks in our model.
 Bayesian network models provide a natural way to characterize the relationship among variables in an unsupervised way \cite{AirBleFie2008,TehJorBea2012,BleNgJor2003}.
-In this paper, a Bayesian network model is proposed to model communities and further constrain the learning of the autoencoder by modeling the dependencies between agent reliabilities (a variable in our autoencoder) corresponding to different data samples.
-In summary, our approach combines the strengths of neural networks in modeling nonlinear relationships and the strengths of Bayesian networks in characterizing hidden interpretable structures.
+In this paper, a Bayesian network model is proposed to model the social relationships between agents, which we assume affect each agent's reliability, and to further constrain the learning of the autoencoder.
+Our approach combines the strengths of unsupervised learning in modeling nonlinear relationships and the strengths of Bayesian networks in characterizing hidden interpretable structures.
+Our model is not a straightforward concatenation of a Bayesian network and an autoencoder, but constructs a network of the autoencoder's output variables.
+The Bayesian network and the autoencoder are learned iteratively.

+The rest of this paper is organized as follows.
+In \cref{sec:model}, we present our model assumptions.
+In \cref{sec:VarInfer}, we present our proposed variational inference approach, which is iterative in nature.
+We show how each update step is derived.
+Experimental results are discussed in \cref{sec:ExperimentResults} and we conclude in \cref{sec:conclusion}.